hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 There will be a pre-genesis phase where the genesis roster is keyed and a random ledger id is created.
 This will happen through running the platform without application transactions.
-After the platform keys the roster, the platform restarts itself with a copy of the genesis state and adding to it the TSS key material and ledger id.
+After the platform keys the roster, the platform restarts itself with a copy of the genesis state after adding the TSS key material and ledger id id.
 After the platform restarts, application transactions are accepted and the platform starts building a new hashgraph, working towards consensus on round 1 with the ability to sign block 1.
 This ensures that the first user transactions handled by the network are in a block that can have a block proof as soon as possible.
 The